Introduction

 - The plant-miappe.json model provided by BioSamples is aligned with all recommendations provided above for plant identification and is therefore recommended for your sample submission.

-- It is also recommended that you provide permanent access to a description of the project or study, that contains links to all the data, molecular or phenotypic.
-Several databases are recommended for this purpose including:
+- It is also recommended that you provide permanent access to a description of the project or study that contains links to all the data, molecular or phenotypic (see Data Publication)

 Description